Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Atlanta's games this year have gone over the total in two out of four opportunities (50%).

-- The Falcons put up 19.5 points per game, four fewer than the Jets surrender per contest (23.5).
+- The Falcons rack up 19.5 points per game, four fewer than the Jets allow per contest (23.5).

-- When Atlanta scores more than 23.5 points, it is 0-2 against the spread and 0-2 overall.

 - This year, the Falcons have turned the ball over four times, two more than the Jets' takeaways (2).